tiyd-rails-2015-05/number_guessing/README.md

 * After 5 incorrect guesses, the program should tell you that you lose.
 * If you guess the same number twice, the program should ask you if you're feeling all right (or something similarly sarcastic).
 * Your code should include at least two methods.
-* This game should be run from the command line by typing "ruby game.rb".
+* This game should be run from the command line by typing "ruby guessing_game.rb".

 ## Hard Mode